-The Cellular Network and MSP Servers can negotiate a time slot (e.g., non-busy hours) to deliver non-time-critical data via the method of background data transfer.
-It is a proactive approach to solving this key issue, which needs advanced functions of the Cellular Network, such as APIs for scheduled transmission.
+The cellular network and mobility service instances can negotiate a time slot (e.g., non-busy hours) to deliver non-time-critical data via the method of background data transfer.
+It is a proactive approach to solving this key issue, which needs advanced functions of the cellular network, such as APIs for scheduled transmission.
 Such methods would typically be used for bulk data distribution or upload.

-Solution 2.1 - 3GPP Network-based Background Data Transfer (BDT)
+Solution 2.1 - 3GPP network-based Background Data Transfer (BDT)